 In the original Mirage comic books, the Foot Soldiers are real people, not robots.
 As such, the comics showed the turtles killing Foot Soldiers in fight scenes.
-For obvious reasons (issues of violence in children programs), the soldiers were changed to robots and the turtles are never seen killing anyone despite their use of offensive weapons.
+Due to issues of violence in children programs, the soldiers were changed to robots and the turtles are never seen killing anyone despite their use of offensive weapons.

 Like other cartoon series built around an action premise, TMNT did not escape criticism by parent groups for its violence.
 In the case of this series, schools began reporting that children began getting into fights during recess and seriously hurting one another in an attempt to mimic the martial arts moves depicted in the show.

 When originally coming up with the concept of the turtles, one of the ideas Kevin Eastman and Peter Laird considered was to give each Turtle a different costume.
 These costumes were used for the Intergalactic Wrestling Competition in the Archie comics.

 Though Casey Jones ended up being a regular in the Mirage comics, he was only an occasional guest in this series.
 His personality in this series is also drastically different from his comic counterpart.